Fonta1n3/FullyNoded/Readme.md

 [Download the testflight on your iOS device by tapping here](https://testflight.apple.com/join/PuFnSqgi)

+## Changes v1.47

+- Bug fix where QR scanner did not self dismiss when scanning a QR while signing an unsigned transaction.
+- Fixes layout issues for log in screen when switching from landscape to portrait.
+- Add spinner view to PSBT tasks.
+- Bug fix where user could create a node with both SSH and Tor disabled.

 ## Changes v1.46

 - Update to Swift 5 / Xcode v10.2.1